charlesalec/Computer-Vision-Project/blog.md

 print("Saved PyTorch Model State to model.pth")
 ```

-The idea as mentioned above is to use the PreNet (GenISP) network before the pretrained vanilla U-Net hoping that with the pre-processing network we will make the data easier segmentalize for the UNet.
+The idea as mentioned above is to use the PreNet (aGenISP variant [1]) network before the pretrained vanilla U-Net hoping that with the pre-processing network we will make the data easier segmentalize for the UNet.
 Subsequently, in order to train the final pipeline, we load the weights of the pre-trained vanilla U-Net from the 'model.pth' file and we freeze the U-Net parameters setting the parameters' <em>requires_grad</em> parameter to False so that the U-Net parameters will not train again (they will not be updated by the backward pass) as it is already pre-trained.

 ```python